 8.2 Regulatory Programs

 The scientific community is rapidly recognizing and evolving its understanding of PFAS in the environment, causing an increased pace of development of guidance values and regulations.
+A PFAS Regulatory Programs Summary has been developed and is available as an Excel file.
 Human health protection is the primary focus of the PFAS regulations, guidance, and advisories developed to date.
 Regulations and guidance have focused on the PFAAs, precursor compounds, and FECAs.
 Like many other emerging contaminants, the regulatory and guidance values for PFOS and PFOA can vary across programs, with differences due to the selection and interpretation of different key toxicity studies, choice of uncertainty factors, and approaches used for animal-to-human extrapolation.
 The choice of exposure assumptions, including the life stage and the percentage of exposure assumed to come from non-drinking water sources, may also differ.
 Thus, both differences in scientific conclusions and public health policy choices affect the myriad of regulatory and guidance initiatives for PFAS.
-See the tables of the basis for PFOA and PFOS values in the United States for the specific differences underlying drinking water or groundwater regulations and advisories for PFOA and PFOS.
+See the tables of the basis for PFOA and PFOS values in the United States on the fact sheets page for the specific differences underlying drinking water or groundwater regulations and advisories for PFOA and PFOS.

 Authority for regulating PFAS in the United States is derived from a number of federal and state statutes, regulations, and policy initiatives.
 This section provides a brief overview of the major federal statutes and regulatory programs that govern PFAS.